hashicorp/design-system/website/docs/components/card/index.md

 ---
 title: Card
-description: A block container that provides styling for elevation, border and background.
+description: A block container that provides styling for elevation, border, and background.
 caption: A block container that provides styling for elevation, border and background.
 ---